Green kernel asymptotics for two-dimensional random walks under random conductances: Abstract

 \section{Abstract}

-We consider random walks among random conductances on $\bbZ^2$ and establish precise asymptotics for the associated potential kernel and the Green function of the walk killed upon exiting balls.
-The result is proven for random walks on i.i.d.\ supercritical percolation cluster evolving under ergodic degenerate conductances satisfying a moment conditions.
+We consider random walks among random conductances on $\bbZ^2$ and establish precise asymptotics for the associated potential kernel and the Green's function of the walk killed upon exiting balls.
+The result is proven for random walks on i.i.d.\ supercritical percolation clusters among ergodic degenerate conductances satisfying a moment condition.
 We also provide a similar result for the time-dynamic random conductance model.
 As an application we present a scaling limit for the variances in the Ginzburg-Landau $\nabla \phi$-interface model.